top of page

 Paul’s purpose to visit the Roman church

 [From] Paul, servant of Jesus, the Anointed One.
 I was appointed [by God] to be sent out [Acts 9:15-16].
-I was assigned [to announce] the Good News [of God], which was promised in advance by the prophets in the Holy Scriptures [as I am about to show you][This news] was about his son, our Lord Jesus, the Anointed One.
-[Jesus was qualified to be the Anointed One] in terms of his humanity since he was born a descendant of David [as declared in Jeremiah 23:5]But, [more importantly,] the Spirit of holiness powerfully declared [him] to be the son of God by his resurrection from the dead.
+I was assigned [to announce] the Good News [of God], which was promised in advance by the prophets in the Holy Scriptures about his son, our Lord Jesus, the Anointed One.
+Concerning his flesh[, Jesus fulfilled the promises by being] born a descendant of David [Jeremiah 23:5]But, [more importantly,] concerning the Spirit of holiness, he was powerfully declared to be the son of God by his resurrection from the dead.
 [Jesus’ resurrection fulfilled the Messianic prophecies in Psalms 16:10 that the Anointed One “would not see corruption”, and in Isaiah 53:11 “that he would see life” after “the suffering of his soul”, and it fulfilled what Jesus repeatedly had said concerning himself in Matthew 16:21, Matthew 27:62-63, John 2:19.]

 Paul’s purpose to visit the Roman church